-General receipts represent 55 percent of the Township's total receipts, and of this amount, over 60 percent are local taxes.
-State and federal grants and entitlements, interest earnings and other miscellaneous receipts make up the balance of the Township's general receipts (40 percent).
+General receipts represent 35 percent of the Township's total receipts, and of this amount, over 78 percent are local taxes.
+State and federal grants and entitlements, interest earnings and other miscellaneous receipts make up the balance of the Township's general receipts (22 percent).

 Disbursements for General Government represent the overhead costs of running the Township and the support services provided for the other Township activities.
 These include the costs of the board of trustees, and the fiscal officer.

-Public Safety is the costs of fire protection, and Public Works are the costs of maintaining and repairing Township roads.
+Public Safety are the costs of fire protection, Public Works are the costs of maintaining and repairing Township roads, and Health are the costs of operating and maintaining the cemetery.